 Today a large majority of Californians believe that offshore oil development is not worth the risk.
 Opposition stands at 69 percent, including a majority of coastal Republicans.

-The Trump administration is pushing to dramatically expand federal offshore oil and gas production, reigniting a battle 50-year battle with California over this issue.
+The Trump administration is pushing to dramatically expand federal offshore oil and gas production, reigniting a 50-year battle with California over this issue.
 But based on my research and years of experience working with passionate Californians as the executive director of the California Coastal Commission, I expect that there will be a long and protracted fight before any new oil development is authorized here.